stateofca/opencred/docs/00-configure-workflow.md

 ## Summary

-By following these steps, you have configured OpenCred to work with a relying party using a native exchange workflow.
-This setup allows the relying party to request and verify the `VerifiedEmailCredential` from users securely through their digital wallet.
+By following these steps, you have configured a workflow in OpenCred that uses a native exchange type.
+This workflow allows external relying parties (applications that connect to OpenCred via OpenID Connect) to request and verify the `VerifiedEmailCredential` from users securely through their digital wallet.